cipi deploy

 Safe deploy — backup before release

-A production-grade deploy pipeline should always create a restore point before the new code goes live.
+Pipeline use case: a webhook deploy cannot run a backup step before releasing code — the push event fires deploy immediately.
+In a CI/CD pipeline, add a dedicated backup stage that must succeed before deploy starts.
+A production-grade workflow should always create a restore point before the new code goes live.
 Cipi provides two complementary backup commands that map to two different safety levels:

 bash